juanitodread/bloogi/README.md

 # bloogi
-Simple blog backend as a REST API
+Simple blog as a service

+Bloogi is a very simple backend of a blog serving through a REST API.